cmadland/teaching/pages/02.edci335/07.week-4/01.promises-perils/section.md

 !!!!
 As you read the following articles, feel free to use hypothes.is to annotate and discuss with your colleagues.

-The following two articles illustrate a typical cycle of start-ups in education technology.
+These articles illustrate a typical cycle of start-ups in education technology.
 The first is from 2015, an article about a program called 'Knewton'.

 <a class="embedly-card" data-card-controls="0" href="https://www.npr.org/sections/ed/2015/10/13/437265231/meet-the-mind-reading-robo-tutor-in-the-sky">Meet The Mind-Reading Robo Tutor In The Sky</a>
 <script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>